at least 10 years in ex-bourbon and sherry casks

 Alcohol by volume:

 The XM brand, thriving since the beginning of the 20th century, relies on the expertise of the D'Aguiar family; successful wholesale purchases and extraordinary blending skills.
-Meanwhile in the background the Demerara Distillers Limited (DDL) was consolidating and saw a slightly too strong competitor in Banks DIH.
+Meanwhile the Demerara Distillers Limited (DDL) was consolidating in the background and saw a slightly too strong competitor in Banks DIH.

 The beginning of the new millennium brought the first remedy - cutting off the rival from DDL's resources.
 All of a sudden there was no bulk rum for the neighboring Banks DIH but obviously enough for e.g. Diageo or Allied Distillers.
 Countermeasure number two has to do with the geographical indication; since Banks DIH no longer uses Guyanese rum - it can't refer to Demerara region too, which in relation to sugar, molasses and rum is entitled only to DDL.

 So the XM label no longer bears the term 'Demerara', but instead displays 'finest Caribbean'.
 Components come mainly from Trinidad and Barbados.
 XM should be interpreted as eXtra Mature and the royal variant as a blend with a guaranteed ten-year maturation period; aged in ex-bourbon barrels.
 The rum went after blending to sherry casks for another six months.
 Banks DIH has its own bottling plant.
 Robert Sugdeo is the company's master blender.

 The presence of the product doesn't indicate the premium segment, although I admit - after watching older Banks DIH ads - the current design must be seen as a significant improvement.
 Still, please continue the diligent efforts in refining the visual identification.